egberts/egberts.github.io-src/content/articles/comparison-mallocs.md

 class approach.

 Soon, garbage collection algorithm introduced the initial backend of the memory allocation scheme.
-Frontend covers the usual malloc() API, et. al.
+Frontend covers the usual `malloc()` API, et al.

 In 2006, a third pool was introduced (after operating system memory pool